-"It was more subile than any beast of the field."
+"It was more subtle than any beast of the field."

 The Serpent was one of "the living things that moved upon the earth," and which the Lord God pronounced "very good."
 Moses says, it was more subtle, or shrewd, than any of the creatures the Lord God had made.
-It was, probably, because of this quality of shrewdness, or quickness of perception, that Adam named it nacha $h_i$ which is rendered by $\delta\rho{accov}$ in the New Testament, from $\delta\epsilon{\rho\kappa\omega}$ to se; as, $\delta\rho{a\kappaov\tau a}$ , $\tau{ov} \ \delta\phi{uv} \ \tau{ov} \ a\rho\chi\tilde{a}iov$ , the Dragon, the old serpent.
-It wa, doubtless, the chief of the serpent tribe, as it is styled "the" serpent; and, seeing that it was afterwards condemned to go upon its belly as a part of its sentence, it is probable, it was a winged-serpent in the beginning; fiery, but afterwards deprived of the power of flight, and made to move as at present.
+It was, probably, because of this quality of shrewdness, or quickness of perception, that Adam named it nachash; which is rendered by $\delta\rho\alpha\kappa\omega\nu$ in the New Testament, from $\delta\epsilon\rho\kappa\omega$ to see; as, $\delta\rho\alpha\kappa\sigma\nu\tau\alpha$ $\tau\sigma\nu$ of $\nu\tau\sigma\nu$ $\alpha\rho\chi\alpha\iota\sigma\nu$, the Dragon, the old serpent (Rev. 20:2).
+It was, doubtless, the chief of the serpent tribe, as it is styled "the" serpent; and, seeing that it was afterwards condemned to go upon its belly as a part of its sentence, it is probable, it was a winged-serpent in the beginning; fiery, but afterwards deprived of the power of flight, and made to move as at present.

-Its subtlety, or quickness of perception by eye and ear, and skilfulness in the use of them $(\pi \alpha \nu o \nu \rho \gamma \iota \alpha)^3$ was a part of the goodness of its nature.
-It was not an evil quality by any means; for Jesus exhorts his disciples to "be wise as the serpents; and unsophisticated Deut, viii, 2.
-Rev. xx.
-2. 2 Cor. xi.
-3.

-(akepaloi) as the doves."
+Its subtlety, or quickness of perception by eye and ear, and skilfulness in the use of them ($\pi \alpha v o \upsilon \rho \gamma \iota \alpha - 2$ Cor.
+11:3) was a part of the goodness of its nature.
+It was not an evil quality by any means; for Jesus exhorts his disciples to "be wise as the serpents; and unsophisticated ($\alpha \kappa \epsilon \rho \alpha \iota \sigma \iota$) as the doves."
 This quality of shrewdness, or instinctive wisdom, is that which principally strikes us in all that is said about it.
 It was an observant spectator of what was passing around it in the garden, since the Lord God had planted it eastward in Eden.
-It had seen the Lord God and his companion Elohim.
+It had seen the Lord God and His companion Elohim.
 He had heard their discourse.
 He was acquainted with the existence of the Tree of Knowledge, and the Tree of Lives; and knew that the Lord God had forbidden Adam and his wife to eat of the good and evil fruit; or so much as to touch the tree.
 He was aware from what he had heard, that the Elohim knew what good and evil was experimentally; and that in this particular, Adam and Eve were not so wise as they.
 But, all this knowledge was shut up in his own cranium, from which it could never have made its exit, had not the Lord God bestowed upon it the power of expressing its thoughts in speech.